 Reliable data delivery: Data exchange between LRLP devices need to be exchanged securely

 Power efficienct network discovery: This metric is directly related to the active scanning procedure in identifying APs for potential association

+Latency of a packet reception: Latency is measured in milliseconds (mS).
+Average power consumption of a STA is inversely proportional to the latency of a packet reception [10].

 LRLP requirements